 - Make an appointment to talk to your child's school counselor.
 Discuss your child's middle school application choices and how you plan to rank them.

 - Use MySchools to explore your child's middle school options.

-During the application period, you can apply in English, Spanish, Chinese, Bengali, Russian, Arabic, Urdu, Haitian Creole, Korean, or French in MySchools.
+You can apply in English, Arabic, Bangla, Chinese, French, Haitian Creole, Korean, Russian, Spanish, or Urdu in MySchools.
 If you would like to apply using another language, call us and ask for an interpreter.